 Purvi Desai (Research and Insights Manager): I think the problem here is that we, as consumers, are looking to brands to lead in their behaviour.
 But Coles and its colleagues are missing that opportunity.
-They waited until we, their customers, start showing signs of wanting to be more environmentally friendly and then they become conscious about the appearance of how they use plastics.
+They waited until we, their customers, started showing signs of wanting to be more environmentally friendly and then they became conscious about the appearance of how they used plastics.
 As a brand, when you only make a change after considerable pressure, you sacrifice any equity you could’ve extracted from that change.

 Kylie McNamara (Director of Strategy): Good brands need to be in touch with their customers and their interests / concerns.
 Clearly these brands have understood that there is a critical mass of their customers who are concerned about these issues, and therefore these brands need to respond.
 I think that the consumer expectation is for the brands to not be contributing to the problem.
 For example, the visuals on War on Waste showed McDonald’s straws everywhere, thereby making McDonald’s part of the problem.
 They needed to respond to ensure that they weren’t such an obvious contributor.
 I’m not sure if consumers need brands to be solving problems, more changing their behaviour to make sure that they “do no harm”.

-Ryan Dunshea (Account Director): There is an expectation now that organizations move with our culture.
-We expect them to move with our changing moral codes, in Coles’ case that they recognise that the mood has shifted in the sense that it is no longer acceptable to produce massive amounts of waste.
+Ryan Dunshea (Account Director): There is an expectation now that organisations move with our culture.
+We expect them to move with our changing moral codes - in Coles’ case that they recognise that the mood has shifted in the sense that it is no longer acceptable to produce massive amounts of waste.
 So once awareness builds amongst a community there is an expectation that large organisations will mirror that way of thinking.

-Q: Looking at Coles more closely – what does the latest move by Coles, the flip / flop of a promise around plastic bags - say about the Coles brand?
+Q: Looking at Coles more closely – what does their latest move, the flip/flop of a promise around plastic bags, say about the Coles brand?

 PN: I think consumers typically borrow ‘halos’ of association from brands.
 Think luxury brands particularly, but also the halo effect in the case of Coles.
 What is this decision communicating?
 That they are unsure, they flip flop, they are indecisive?
 So as a consumer I now have to wonder, does that perhaps reflect on me if I choose to shop at Coles?
 Does it look like I don't quite know what I'm doing either?
 I'm not sure whether I'm for the environment or against the environment and I'm just going along for the ride?
 I don't think it communicates anything very positively to customers and therefore I think they may in fact lose customers as a result.